JhonnyJGomez/nodejs-msql-restapi-CFPS/README.md

 # What is this?
-This is a simple REST API using Javascript Technologies and PostgreSQL.
+This is REST API using Javascript Technologies and SQL Server.
 - nodejs
 - express
-- postgreSQL
+- SQL Server
 - sequelize
 - babel